Get

 One of those habits is moving their water bowl before they take a drink.
 Not every cat pushes the water bowl across the floor before they drink from it, but many do.
 While this is a relatively normal occurrence in cats, there are cases where it’s because the cat is anxious or stressed.
 You want to ensure this isn’t the case with your feline friend.

-We’ll discuss a few reasons why your cat moves the water bowl before it drinks and more in the list below.
+We’ll discuss a few reasons why your cat moves the water bowl before they drink and more below.

 The 4 Likely Reasons Your Cat Moves Their Water Bowl